 Publications

 Renewal’s work is practical and focused on delivery.
-Our publications test what works, explain how to fix what doesn’t, and share lessons from across government and public service.
-We publish in two forms:
+Our publications test what works in government, explain how to fix what doesn’t, and set out clear models for reform grounded in evidence and practice.

-• Papers — full-length reform proposals
+Papers — full-length reform proposals

-• Concept Notes — short working briefs on emerging ideas
+Briefings — short working briefs on emerging ideas

 Delivering What Works: A Model for Competent Government